Trees and woodlands

 Looking after Edinburgh's trees

 Trees and woodlands are a vital part of Edinburgh's landscape.
-They play an important role in enhancing the city's environment.
+They enhance the city's environment.
 We manage trees in

 - open spaces